 Hyperhidrosis Causing Anxiety Causing Hyperhidrosis

 To make matters worse, those that have hyperhidrosis - including those that are sweating excessively from anxiety - often find that their anxiety over the sweating leads to worsened sweating.
-For many, this creates a cycle that can be very hard to break, and it explains why many people with a sweating disorder develop anxiety - they are slightly nervous about their sweating problem, that nervousness makes them sweat more, which makes them more nervous, until it develops into an anxiety disorder.
+For many, this creates a cycle that can be very hard to break, and it explains why many people with a sweating disorder develop anxiety - they are slightly nervous about their sweating problem, that nervousness makes them sweat more, which makes them more nervous until it develops into an anxiety disorder.

 What to Do About Hyperhidrosis and Anxiety

 Ideally, you should start by talking to your doctor, especially if your hyperhidrosis is medically related.
-If you were born with extreme sweating in your hands, feet, or some other part of your body, your doctor will give you options to help you deal with your discomfort.
+If you were born with extreme sweating in your hands, feet, or some other part of your body, your doctor would give you options to help you deal with your discomfort.
 You should also remind yourself that people rarely care about sweating.
-Most of your fears are in your own head, and while you may meet the occasional bully or insensitive individual, it's uncommon and unlikely.
+Most of your fears are in your head, and while you may meet the occasional bully or insensitive individual, it's uncommon and unlikely.

 You should then tackle your anxiety like it is a separate problem altogether.
 Yes, there are reasons that your sweating and anxiety are related, but because sweating is an automatic action that your body makes to stay safe in danger, you can't turn it off any other way.
 You wouldn't want to, either, because if you could turn your sweating off when your fight or flight system is activated, your body could overheat and cause significant physical problems.

-Instead, take my free 7 minute anxiety test now.
+Instead, take my free 7-minute anxiety test now.
 It'll look at your symptoms to give you some solutions for controlling your anxiety and reducing the effects of hyperhidrosis.